-As CEO of the San Fernando Community Health Center (SFCHC) since 2013, Audrey Simons has spearheaded the organization’s transition from a community hospital to a state-of-the-art Federally Qualified Health Center (FQHC) that provides a full complement of medical, dental, behavioral health and education services for the entire community, with an emphasis on the most vulnerable and chronically underserved.
+Audrey Simons, MSHA, has served as CEO of San Fernando Community Health Center (SFCHC) since 2013.
+She has spearheaded the organization's transition from a community hospital to a state-of-the-art Federally Qualified Health Center (FQHC) that provides a full complement of medical, dental, behavioral health and education services for the entire community, with an emphasis on the most vulnerable and chronically underserved.

 Prior to joining SFCHC, Simons served as Administrator of Community Benefits/Grants for the San Fernando Campus of Mission Community Hospital for 10 years.
 In that position, she was responsible for all community benefits programs and oversight of capital projects, plus wrote and administered grants.

 Simons is actively involved in several community/civic organizations, including serving on the Board of Directors for the Valley Cares Community Consortium.
 She holds a Bachelor of Science degree in dental hygiene from Loma Linda University and a Master of Science degree in health administration from California State University, Northridge.
 Simons practiced as a registered dental hygienist in the San Fernando Valley for nearly 30 years.